smol-ai/ainews-web-2025/src/content/issues/25-01-15-ainews-titans-learning-to-memorize-at-test-time.md

 date: '2025-01-16T07:58:41.269179Z'
 original_slug: ainews-titans-learning-to-memorize-at-test-time
 description: >-
-  Google's new "Transformer²" paper introduces a novel architecture that integrates persistent neural memory directly into the model at test time, using surprisal-based updates and weight decay to manage forgetting, resulting in improved long-context understanding.
-Additionally, the MiniMax-01 model showcases a massive 456 billion parameter Mixture-of-Experts design with a 4 million token context window, significantly advancing long-context language modeling capabilities.
+  **Google** released a groundbreaking paper on "Transformer²," integrating persistent neural memory directly into the architecture for improved long-context understanding.
+Meanwhile, **MiniMax-01**, a massive model with *456B parameters* and a *4 million token* context window, was introduced, outperforming models like **GPT-4o** and **Claude-3.5-Sonnet**.
 tags:
-  - google
-  - transformer2
-  - neural-memory
-  - minimax-01
-  - mixture-of-experts
-  - long-context
+  - untagged
+companies: []
+models: []
+topics:
-  - large-language-models
+  - untagged
 ---